rkansal47/website/content/project/optical-tweezers/index.md

 slides:
 ---

-The goal of this project was to be able to control individual atoms (or qubits) for quantum computing and quantum information science experiments.
-In order to do so I:
+Created dynamic, sub-micron holographic optical tweezers and a Quantum Gas Microscope with sub-micron resolution in order to manipulate individual atoms (or qubits) for quantum computing and quantum information science experiments.
+This work won a William A. Lee Research award, and will be published soon.
-- generated 2D dynamic, arbitrarily arranged, sub-micron optical tweezers using holography and acousto-optic deflectors, for manipulating individual (or small groups of) neutral atoms
-- and then designed and built the setup for a quantum gas microscope (QGM) to image the atoms and tweezers with single-site resolution.

-This project involved
-- designing and building the necessary optical setups
-- programming FPGA and C electronic devices for controlling the deflectors
-- creating and (3D) printing mechanical mounts and electronics circuits
-- writing the algorithms for holography and dynamically arranging tweezers

-More info can be found in the poster (link above) as well as our paper coming out soon.